-How Do I Stop Sweating Between My Legs
+Wondering How Do I Stop Sweating Between My Legs?
+Here’s What You Should Know

 TEAM KNIX / YOUR BODY

-There are certain parts of the body that we know it’s perfectly normal to experience excessive sweating; the armpits, our brow, and even our lower back on a hot day.
+There are certain parts of the body that we know it’s perfectly normal to experience sweating; the armpits, our brow, even our lower back on a hot day.

 Fact is: It is normal to sweat anywhere you have sweat glands, and this includes the groin and thighs.
 And just as with all sweat, some of us sweat more than others, or our threshold for sweating is in different places (heat, exertion, stress levels).

-We all sweat wherever we have sweat glands, which include the vulva and inner thighs.
+We all sweat wherever we have sweat glands, which includes the vulva and inner thighs.
 Of course, we don’t all sweat the same amounts.
-Put two people through a workout on a hot day, and there can be extreme differences in how much they will sweat, including their groin sweat.
-Indeed there is no rule about how much sweating is ‘normal.’
+Put two people through a workout on a hot day, and there can be extreme differences between how much they will sweat.
+Indeed there is no rule about how much sweating is ‘normal’.

 Factors that impact how much you sweat include: